RocketChat/docs-old/contributors/annual-contribution-programs/google-season-of-docs/google-season-of-docs-2022.md

 ### The problem

 Rocket.Chat can be extended through apps.
 Apps are considerably easier to code than modifying the large Rocket.Chat code base.
-But we are seriously lacking on documation for Apps developers.
+But we are seriously lacking on documentation for Apps developers.

 New app builders have a hard time navigating our existing meager documentation.
 There is a lack of details and current contents are difficult to understand.
 This makes building an app a very time consuming activity and causes developers to get frustrated or even abandon their projects.